vikramanity/express_validations/README.md

 This will give access of the model's validation definitions to your application's client-side.

-But that is not it.
-You can use the JQuery functions provided with this gem to check if validation passes on a particular field or form, as well as get validation details for a field or a set of fields.
+You can also use the Javascript functions provided with this gem to check:
+- if validation passes on a particular field or form
+- get validation details for a field or a set of fields.

 Include the following line in your ```application.js``` file: